peastman/statmech/source/interpretation.rst

 Thermodynamic potentials are confusing.
 Not only are they an unfamiliar concept, but as soon as you start trying to do calculations with them, it is very easy to get all tangled up in a net of subtle mistakes.
-In the following sections, I will approach thermodynamic potentials from three different directions.
+In the following sections, I will approach thermodynamic potentials from several different directions.
 I will point out some of the particular issues that make them confusing, and try to help you form a clear understanding of the essential concepts.

 The first thing that makes them confusing is that they mix together quantities related to two different systems.
 Recall